datatrail-jhu/05_R/manuscript/01_rstudio_cloud_tour.md

 #### Environment (& History)

-To view this boject we've just created, you'll first want to ensure that the object was created.
+To view this object we've just created, you'll first want to ensure that the object was created.
 In the Environment quadrant, you should see that 'example' is now there.
 The object was created!

 ![The environment quadrant](images/01_rstudio_cloud_tour/01_R_rstudio_cloud_tour-12.png)